 If you’ve ever visited the Bronx Zoo before, you know that it’s a big place!
 The zoo encompasses 265 acres of hardwood forest, to be exact, and an outdoors-only experience can easily comprise your entire visit.

-There are outdoor dining areas throughout the zoo, and our main restaurant, the Dancing Crane Cafe, is open year-round, serving hot and cold dishes as well as snacks and beverages.
-Seasonally, the outdoor dining area at Somba Village on the African Plains offers kids a chance to watch baboons, ibexes, and hyraxes while they eat.
+Our newly-renovated main restaurant, the Dancing Crane Cafe, is open year-round, serving hot and cold dishes as well as snacks and beverages.
+You’ll find expanded menu choices that benefit our local community, reduce plastic, and support our mission to save wildlife and wild places.
+Seasonally, the outdoor dining area at Somba Village on the African Plains offers kids a chance to watch geladas, ibexes, and hyraxes while they eat.

 Insider tip: Need a look at the menu in advance?
-You can review the menu for the Dancing Crane Cafe and the zoo’s seasonal cafes and food stands here.
+You can review the menu for the Dancing Crane Cafe here.

 Playtime!
 Bug Carousel and Nature Trek

-On the Bug Carousel*, kids can climb aboard a long-legged praying mantis, a bright green grasshopper, or their favorite insect of choice for a very unique carousel ride.
-At Nature Trek*, kids ages 3 and up can navigate across bridges and balance beams, and weave between obstacles for a safe and challenging adventure.
+On the Bug Carousel*, you can climb aboard a long-legged praying mantis, a bright green grasshopper, or your favorite insect of choice for a very unique carousel ride.
+At Nature Trek*, adults and kids ages 3 and up can navigate across bridges and balance beams, and weave between obstacles for a safe and challenging adventure.

 Insider Tip: The Bug Carousel is the first and ONLY carousel featuring an all-insect lineup.
 Choose from 64 different types of insects that you can mount — including fireflies, beetles, grasshoppers, and ladybugs.
 There are also two stationary chariots: a monarch butterfly and a dung beetle.